autocrypt/autocrypt/doc/level1.rst

  * The client prompts the user for their corresponding Setup Code.
-   If there is a ``Passphrase-Format`` header in the outer OpenPGP armor and its value is ``alphanumeric``, then the client MAY present a specialized input dialog assisting the user to enter a code in the format described above.
+   If there is a ``Passphrase-Format`` header in the outer OpenPGP armor and its value is ``numeric9x4``, then the client MAY present a specialized input dialog assisting the user to enter a code in the format described above.
    If there is no ``Passphrase-Format`` header, or the value is unknown,